HBoyd255/CapsLockRemap/README.md

 - AutoHotkey.
 You can download it from the [official AutoHotkey website](https://www.autohotkey.com/).
 - Python.
 You can download it from the [official Python website](https://www.python.org/downloads/).

+- Python module `pyperclip`.
+You can install it using pip: `pip install pyperclip`.

 ## Getting started

 1. Clone or download this repository.